Glass for City Council 2020

 • Avoidance of the importation of toxic culture to local law enforcement (to ensure that Laramie's police never exhibit the hostility to the public or systemic racism that urban police departments in other cities do);

-• Broadband and cell service availability;
+• Broadband and cell service availability; and

 • Local government exists to serve the people, not the other way around.
 Most Laramie residents who have had to deal with local government have encountered unexpected and unnecessary obstacles, needless delays, arbitrary decision making by unelected bureaucrats, and a disdainful attitude on the part of all but a few city officials.
 City Council must ensure that Laramie remains a democracy, not a bureaucracy.
+It must cut red tape, not create it.

 • In Laramie's "council and city manager" form of government, which works well only for very small cities, not a single person who is elected by the public works full time in City Hall.
 The City Council - the public's only input into the workings of city government - serves in an oversight role as a Board of Directors.
 Unfortunately, the current Council has often failed in this role, leading to debacles such as the recent near loss of service at our local airport due to malfeasance on the part of the Airport Board.